 Whilst it is recognised that sites A & B are within the green belt, it is felt that this additional designation is required as the fundamental purposes of green belt land is to prevent urban sprawl, the coalescence of settlements and to maintain openness.
-It is also recognised that site C is protected under policy SP38 of the Local Plan but again this NDP policy recognises the importance of this facility as a local green space.
+It is also recognised that site C is protected under Rotherham Local Plan Policy SP38 of the Local Plan but again this NDP policy recognises the importance of this facility as a Local Green Space.
 The LGS designation recognises the importance these sites play in providing spaces for sports, leisure and recreation locally and their contribution to the daily lives of local people.

 The enhancement of green spaces, including but not limited to enhanced play and recreational provision is another locally important issue with it being raised at engagement.
-It is envisaged enhancement of sites will be secured either as part of development proposals, through CIL monies or delivered by WPC on sites within their management and ownership.
+It is envisaged enhancement of sites will be secured either as part of development proposals, through Community Infrastructure Levy (CIL) monies or delivered by WPC on sites within their management and ownership.